ronalddddd/proxy-cache/readme.md

 - `--mongodb-url`: The default driver uses mongodb, so this is the mongodb url connection string.
 - `--ignore-regex`: Regular expression of a URL pattern to bypass cache.
 - `--use-external-cache`: Enables storing cached objects in the external storage interface provided by the driver, useful if you run multiple instances of the proxy.
+- `--watch-interval`: How long between each stale-cache check.
 - `--mem-usage`: Shows memory usage info every 30sec.
 - `--verbose-log`: Verbose logging for debugging.